Tax in Falkland Islands

 Who is the tax authority?

-The Falkland Islands Government (FIG) Treasury and Customs Department is the sole tax authority.
-It operates under the Government of the Falkland Islands, a UK Overseas Territory.
+The Falkland Islands Government (FIG) Treasury and Customs Department is the sole tax authority, operating under the Government of the Falkland Islands, a UK Overseas Territory.
+FIG legislation - based on English common law but distinct from UK statutes - covers income tax for individuals and companies.
+Falkland Islands residents are NOT subject to HMRC rules.

-Key point: being British or a UK national does not mean UK tax rules apply here.
-Residency in the Falkland Islands brings you under FIG jurisdiction, not HMRC.
+Key point: being British or a UK national does not mean UK tax rules apply here - residency in the Falkland Islands brings you under FIG jurisdiction, not HMRC.
+Obligations follow residency rather than citizenship; see the global expat-tax hub for how this plays out elsewhere.

 What is the tax year and when are returns due?